Thinking on Your Feet

 Wrap up your response with a quick summary statement.
 After that, resist adding more information.
 There may well be silence after your summary.
 Don't make the common mistake of filling the silence with more information!
-This is the time when other people are adsorbing the information you have given.
+This is the time when other people are absorbing the information you have given.
 If you persist with more information, you may end up causing confusion and undoing the great work you've already done in delivering your response.

-Use words to indicate you are summarizing (for example, "in conclusion," "finally") or briefly restate the question and your answer.
-For example, "What did I do to analyze customer impacts?
+Use words to indicate that you are summarizing.
+For example, "in conclusion," "finally," and so on.
+Or briefly restate the question and your answer.
+For instance, you could say, "What did I do to analyze customer impacts?
 I reviewed the Dallas case files in detail, and prepared a 'What if' analysis for our own situation."

 No one enjoys being putting on the spot or answering questions that they aren't fully expecting.
 The uncertainty can be stressful.
-That stress doesn't need to get the better of you.
+But that stress doesn't need to get the better of you.
 You can overcome it by thinking on your feet.
 This will help you to stay cool and confident when you're under pressure, and to deliver assured and confident answers even when you're faced with unexpected questions.